Church access to FEMA disaster aid affirmed in budget deal

 The budget bill cemented the change in law.

-The president had championed the cause.
-During the response to Hurricane Harvey in Texas, Mr. Trump drew attention to the disparate treatment of houses of worship.
+The president had championed the cause, Mr. Trump drawing attention to the disparate treatment of houses of worship during the response to Hurricane Harvey in Texas.

 “Churches in Texas should be entitled to reimbursement from FEMA Relief Funds for helping victims of Hurricane Harvey (just like others),” Mr. Trump tweeted at the time.